JereKuusela/valheim-expand_world/README.md

 - lightIntensityDay (default: `1.2`): ???.
 - lightIntensityNight (default: `0`): ???.
 - sunAngle (default: `60`): ???.
+- statusEffects: List of status effects that are active in this environment.
+  - Format is `name1:amount1,name2:amount2,...`
+  - For damage dealing effects, amount set the total damage.
+For example `Burning:100` for 20 damage per second over 5 seconds.
+  - For other effects, amount sets the duration in seconds.
+For example `CorpseRun:10` for 10 seconds of corpse run.
+  - Note: Normal effects are still active.
+There is no point to add Freezing to non-freezing environments.
+- dayStatusEffects: List of status effects that are active in this environment during the day.
+- nightStatusEffects: List of status effects that are active in this environment during the night.

 Note: As you can see, lots of values have unknown meaning.
 Probably better to look at the existing environments for inspiration.